Create a stunning wall with attractive, practical and durable wall tiles

 Line the trim up with the tiles of your first wall.
-Put two spacers between the trim and each tile (one near the top of the tile and one near the bottom) to make sure there's a gap for when you grout.
+Put two spacers between the trim and each tile (one near the top of the tile and one near the bottom) to make sure there’s a gap for grout.

 Put more tile adhesive on the untiled wall with the notched trowel.
 Add the adhesive vertically from top to bottom to avoid knocking the tile trim out of place with the teeth of the notched trowel.

 Start tiling your second wall, working away from the corner trim.
 As you set the tiles in place, remember to allow a narrow grouting gap between them and the trim.
 Insert spacers and adjust the tiles as you go, so the gap stays the same and the trim stays in place.

 Once the tiles are fixed in place and the adhesive has dried, it’s time to apply the grout.